torvalds/linux/Documentation/admin-guide/thunderbolt.rst

 software connection manager and the later USB4 compliant devices follow the suit.

-The Linux Thunderbolt driver supports both and can detect at runtime which connection manager implementation is to be used.
-To be on the safe side the software connection manager in Linux also advertises security level ``user`` which means PCIe tunneling is disabled by default.
+The GNU/Linux Thunderbolt driver supports both and can detect at runtime which connection manager implementation is to be used.
+To be on the safe side the software connection manager in GNU/Linux also advertises security level ``user`` which means PCIe tunneling is disabled by default.
 The documentation below applies to both implementations with the exception that the software connection manager only supports ``user`` security level and